How to Improve Your Oral Microbiome

 Dental implants are anchored into your jaw, similar to your real teeth.
 The screw thread of the implant acts as the root of a natural tooth, so with dental implants, your jaw bone remains strong and you won’t experience bone loss.

 You can see that the advantages heavily outweigh the disadvantages.
 Dental implants have been proven to be a great option for people who suffer from tooth loss.
-We always want to make our patients look and feel great, and dental implants is a great way to do that.
+We always want to make our patients look and feel great, and dental implants are a great way to do that.
 We’re always happy to answer any questions you may have, so contact us today!

-Learn More About Dental ImplantsRoot Canal Symptoms To Watch Out For
+Root Canal Symptoms To Watch Out For

 Each year, over 60 million Americans visit the dentist.
 Many of these visits are attributed to cavities—small holes in teeth that let bacteria in.
 But sometimes, other dental issues occur that require additional treatments.
 Root canals are considered the best option for saving a damaged tooth when an abscess is present.
 Below are some root canal symptoms to watch out for.